AshwiniMore0911/AshwiniMore0911/README.md

-👋 Hi, I’m Ashwini More
+Hi there 👋
-I’m a Data Scientist and Machine Learning enthusiast with a background in AI/ML, and I have experience across various domains like marketing, disaster response, and product bundling.
-I’m passionate about turning data into actionable insights through predictive modeling, NLP, and data visualization.
+I'm Ashwini More, a Data Scientist and Machine Learning enthusiast with a Master’s Degree in Data Analytics from Northeastern University, specializing in AI/ML.
+My journey in the world of data began with a Bachelor's in Computer Science from Pune University, and over the past few years, I’ve been fortunate to work across various domains like marketing, disaster response, and product bundling.

+In my recent role as a Data Science Intern at Feastech Data Corp, I contributed to optimizing disaster response by working on large-scale language models(LLMs), utilizing NLP techniques to prepare and integrate data for improved decision-making.
+This helped streamline processes and enhance user engagement.
+My work also involved organizing and optimizing data pipelines for faster and more efficient data retrieval, helping to make actionable insights more accessible.

+Before that, I worked as a Data Scientist at WE33RAS Pvt Ltd., where I focused on improving digital marketing performance and customer behavior analysis.
+I led initiatives that enhanced marketing efficiency, optimized budget allocation, and boosted overall campaign performance.
+I also developed predictive models that provided valuable insights, driving data-driven decisions in SEM campaigns.

+I am passionate about applying machine learning techniques to solve business problems, especially through predictive modeling, NLP, and data visualization.
+My work in predictive market analysis, customer behavior modeling, and building AI solutions has allowed me to make a tangible impact, whether it’s improving SEM performance or predicting cross-selling opportunities.

+When I'm not diving into data, I enjoy exploring new AI technologies and contributing to innovative projects that push the boundaries of machine learning.
+Feel free to check out my projects and collaborations!

 👀 I’m interested in ...
 Generative AI, Large Language Models (LLMs), and Retrieval-Augmented Generation (RAG).
 I’m fascinated by how these technologies are transforming the way we interact with data, especially in creating smarter, more efficient solutions to complex business problems.
 From LLM-powered chatbots to RAG-enhanced systems, I'm always excited to explore their potential in real-world applications.